Skip to content

 Production Deployment

-Trigger: Manual via GitHub Actions workflow dispatch
+Trigger: Manual via GitHub Actions workflow dispatch (currently disabled)

 Workflow: .github/workflows/deploy-production.yml